 Caring for older adults

 There are currently around 3.5 million people in England providing support to elderly relatives or friends in need of care.
-Their carers are often the older person's main source of support.
+Family carers are often the older person's main source of support.

 Caring for ageing adults can put a huge strain on families, particularly those people who may also be looking after young children at the same time.